4 US troops die in Norway plane crash; unrelated to Ukraine

-HELSINKI (AP) — Four U.S. soldiers were killed in a plane crash during a NATO exercise unrelated to the Ukraine war, Norway’s prime minister said Saturday.
+HELSINKI (AP) — Four U.S. soldiers were killed in a plane crash in a Norwegian town in the Arctic Circle during a NATO exercise unrelated to the Ukraine war, Norway's prime minister said Saturday.

-Jonas Gahr Støre tweeted that they were killed in the crash on Friday night.
-The cause was under investigation.
+Jonas Gahr Stoere tweeted that they were killed in the crash on Friday night.
+The cause was under investigation, but Norwegian police reported bad weather in the area.

-“The soldiers participated in the NATO exercise Cold Response,” he said.
+“The soldiers participated in the NATO exercise Cold Response,” Gahr Stoere said.
 “Our deepest sympathies go to the soldiers’ families, relatives and fellow soldiers in their unit.”

 The plane was a V-22B Osprey that belongs to the U.S. Marine Corps, Norway's armed forces said.